 In 2017, an important step was taken with the submission of a zoning plan to the municipality of Schagen to accommodate the PALLAS reactor in spatial planning.
 An EIA Plan is part of the zoning plan.
 This includes an inventory of the environmental effects of the PALLAS reactor.The EIA is an inventory containing all information regarding the environmental impact of the reactor.
 It is primarily a tool for decision-making government bodies, to help them take the environment into account when deciding on the revision of the zoning plan.

 The EIA plan is an extensive and technical document, read the summary here.

 In 2019, the zoning plan was approved by the council of the municipality of Schagen.
-Four appeals were lodged against the zoning plan, but the Council of State ruled in the favor of PALLAS, allowing the construction of the PALLAS-reactor.
+Four appeals were lodged against the zoning plan, but the Council of State ruled in March 2020 in favor of PALLAS, allowing the construction of the PALLAS-reactor.
 More information on the Council of State procedure can be found here.

 Part of the design has been adapted to meet all security requirements, among other things.
 For this it was necessary to change the zoning plan in 2021.
 A SEA has also been drawn up for this zoning plan.

 In March 2022, PALLAS applied for the environmental permit for the construction of the PALLAS reactor from the municipality of Schagen.
 The municipality of Schagen will assess whether the application to build fits within the zoning plan.